Iloke-Alusala/Dark-Diary/README.md

 1. Import the `addFolderButton.dart` file into your project.
 2. Add the `addFolderButton` widget to your UI where you want the add folder button to appear.
 3. Customize the appearance of the button as needed.
-4. Implement the logic to handle folder creation in the `addFolder` dialog.</code> |
+4. Implement the logic to handle folder creation in the `addFolder` dialog.

 </details>